Tips For 2019: Top 5 Ways To Handle Stress And Anxiety

 Sounds simple, but the truth is, most of us are not so careful to get the recommended amount of sleep that we need to function well.
 Whether it’s a deadline at work, the urge to clean a different part of your house each evening, or the TV that’s keeping you up at night, you need to make sure that you’re not overdoing it to the extent that it’s robbing you of the sleep you need.
 Most adults need between 7 and 9 hours of sleep.
 And let’s get real, how often does that happen?

 However, if you’re the stressed-out type (raising my hand over here), getting enough sleep is the first step to leading a less stressful life.

 What makes you anxious?
 Interestingly, it has less to do with what happens to you, and more to do with how you perceive the stress.
-This explains why two people can go through the exact same experience and some will remain calm, while others will totally lose it.
-It’s been proven that when you get enough sleep, you respond better to stress – thereby lessening the stress in your life.
+This explains why two people can go through the exact same experience and some will remain calm, while others will totally lose it, becoming anxious reck.
+It’s been proven that when you get enough sleep, you respond better to anxiety – thereby lessening the stress in your life.

 3. Get Artistic

 Have you ever noticed that a lot of artists are calm, breezy people?
 There’s a reason for that.
 Aside from distracting you from your worries as you focus on your artwork, art is an outlet that can help you channel the energy you’re feeling (i.e. stress) into creating something beautiful.
 A quiet setting can also help you to relax and just be.
 Afterward, you feel calm, accomplished and better able to face the ‘real world’.
 Whether you like pottery, painting or even colouring (yup, it’s not only for five-year-olds these days), find a way to express yourself creatively and help yourself deal with anxiety.